montevideo-tech/videojs-cmcd/README.md

 ### RequireJS/AMD

-When using with RequireJS (or another AMD library), get the script in whatever way you prefer and `require` the plugin as you normally would:
+When using with RequireJS (or another AMD library), get the script in whichever way you prefer and `require` the plugin as you normally would:

 ```js
 require(['video.js', 'videojs-cmcd'], function(videojs) {